ToshioCP/Gobject-tutorial/src/sec2.src.md

 Now the reference count is 0.
 - Because the reference count is zero, G knows that no one refers to it.
 G begins finalizing process by itself.
-G disappears and the memory are freed.
+G disappears and the memory is freed.

 A program `example2.c` is based on the scenario above.